Freelance Website Developer — Professional Sites From $600 CAD

 Loads 40-80 separate CSS and JavaScript files on every page visit.
 Each Elementor widget, each animation, and each font variation adds another request.
 The result: a homepage that takes 3-6 seconds to become interactive on a mobile network — and Google penalizes every millisecond past 2.5.

 A typical site I deliver loads under 15 total requests.
 One CSS file, one minimal JS file if needed, optimized images, and no unused framework code.
-The result: pages that render in under a second — which is where Google expects every site to be in 2025.
+The result: pages that render in under a second — which is where Google expects every site to be.

 I wrote an in-depth breakdown of this problem.